jeanslack/Videomass/docs/localization_howto.md

             /de_DE
                 /LC_MESSAGES

-Copy the "videomass.pot" file translation template located in the '/locale' folder, and paste into the 'LC_MESSAGES' folder, than rename it to change extension name to "videomass.po".
+Copy the **videomass.pot"** file translation template located in the '/locale' folder, and paste into the 'LC_MESSAGES' folder, than rename it to change extension name to "videomass.po" .
 Now open the "videomass.po" with a translation editing program, for example 'Poedit', and then save it by generating a 'videomass.mo' file with your new native language tanslation.